 “Nasreddin!" exclaimed the Emir.
 "What on earth are you doing here?”

 “I’m back from Paradise.
 Your noble father was pleased with me and let me to serve him for long months.
 After I ended all my stories he sent me back to enjoy my days on Earth, inch Allah.
 He sends you word that he is very well and proud to learn about your great deeds.
 But he has one annoyance: as you can see, barbers seldom get to paradise.
-After having listened to my hair-rising stories, he would now like to have his white beard and his hairdo cared for.
+After having listened to my stories, he would now like to have his white beard and his hairdo cared for.
 He wishes you to send your own barber to him for a short while.”

 This was done promptly, as Timur knew how to appreciate pitiless humour.